 Sense of "formal statement conveying information or warning" is attested from 1590s.
 Meaning "heed, regard, cognizance" (as in take notice) is from 1590s.
 Meaning "a sign giving information" is from 1805.
 Meaning "written remarks or comments" especially on a new book or play is by 1835.

-early 15c., "to notify," from notice (n.).
-Sense of "to point out" is from 1620s.
-Meaning "to take notice of" is attested from 1757, but was long execrated in England as an Americanism (occasionally as a Scottishism, the two offenses not being clearly distinguished).
+early 15c., "to notify, give notice of" (a sense obsolete since 17c.), from notice (n.).
+The sense of "to point out, refer to, remark upon" is from 1620s.
+The meaning "to take notice of, perceive, become aware of" is attested by 1757, but it was long execrated by purists in England as an Americanism (also occasionally as a Scottishism, the two offenses not being clearly distinguished).
 Ben Franklin noted it as one of the words (along with verbal uses of progress and advocate) that seemed to him to have become popular in America while he was absent in France during the Revolution.
 Related: Noticed; noticing.